andytang02/louds-trie/README.md

   merged_trie->n_nodes_++; // increment n_nodes

   merge_nodes(trie1, trie2, merged_trie, i1, true, 0, false, depth + 1);  // recurse into subtree at child node, only considering trie1
-  i1++;
-}
+  i1++; // go to next child node of node1 at this level }
 ```

-Case 3, the current child node in trie1 represents a prefix lexographically less than the current child node in trie2:
+Case 3, the current child node in trie1 represents a prefix lexicographically less than the current child node in trie2.
+Therefore, we explore the entire subtrees at the child nodes of root1:
 ```
-// note that we maintain that root1 and root2 represent the same prefix string, so this condition means that the current child node in trie1 represents a prefix lexographically less than the current child node in trie2 else if (level1.labels[i1] < level2.labels[i2]) {
+// note that we maintain that root1 and root2 represent the same prefix string, so this condition means that the current child node in trie1 represents a prefix lexicographically less than the current child node in trie2 else if (level1.labels[i1] < level2.labels[i2]) {
    // logic same as previous case merged_trie->levels_[depth].louds.add(0);